simealdana/ai-agent-n8n-course/README.md

 - Enhanced documentation and guides
 - Additional supporting materials for the main course

-### 📝 License

-These complementary resources are provided for educational purposes.
-Templates and code examples can be used in your personal and commercial projects.

----

 ## 🎯 Ready to Master AI Agents with N8N?